Progress in Technology for Polyolefins Production III

 Based on TCGR’s groundbreaking study in 2011 entitled “Progress in Technology for Polyolefin Production: Quantifying the Valued-Added of Advanced Catalysts, Co-Catalysts/activators and Stereo regulators” and two, more focused, updates in 2017 and 2018 (notably ”Polyolefin Catalysts and Processes: Technological and Commercial Impacts on PE and PP” and “Polyolefins Catalysts and Processes: Competitive Implications of Industry Consolidation”), it is now time for a more in-depth and comprehensive industry reassessment.

-In this recently launched 2020 update, TCGR is revisiting both the new product markets, as well as the R&D pipelines, documenting and analyzing opportunities of benefit to polyolefins (PO) producers in their business planning and decision making.
+TCGR has revisited both the new product markets as well as the R&D pipelines, documenting and analyzing opportunities of benefit to polyolefins (PO) producers in their business planning and decision making.
 New/key to this updated study is a comprehensive “Voice of Customer” survey on resin converters and the changing resin requirements to meet the future needs from within industry.

 Figure 1.
 The Polyolefin Value Chain

-This study is documenting, through patent and literature surveys, detailed assessments of emerging technologies, product and process advances, and “voice of customer” surveys/interviews, the following:
+This study documents, through patent and literature surveys, detailed assessments of emerging technologies, product and process advances, and “voice of customer” surveys/interviews, the following: